The million dollar question! Do I need a full frame camera?

-Whether you are a beginner getting ready to purchase your first DSLR or a advanced photographer considering if you need to upgrade your camera, at some point you may find yourself scratching your head and wondering: crop vs full frame, which camera do I need?
+Whether you are a beginner getting ready to purchase your first DSLR, or a advanced photographer considering if you need to upgrade your camera, at some point you may find yourself scratching your head and wondering: crop vs full frame, which camera do I need?

-Crop vs Full Frame – What is the Difference Anyway?
+Crop vs Full Frame: What is the difference anyway?

-This is why full frame cameras were a must have for anyone coming over to digital from shooting with film for years.
-In terms of field of view when looking through the viewfinder, you’d get a similar “feel” between a full frame DSLR and a 35mm film SLR.
+This is why full frame sensor cameras were a must have for anyone coming over to digital from shooting with film for years.
+In terms of field of view, when looking through the viewfinder, you’d get a similar “feel” between a full frame DSLR and a 35mm film SLR.

-Technological Advances Matter
+Technological Advances Matter!

 The newest Nikon full frame camera is now able to use ISO 408,600 and the Nikon D7100 crop sensor camera has an ISO range up to 6400 now!

-Which Camera Do You Need?
+So Which Camera Do You Need?

 2. What kind of photography do I shoot?